 Quality Tiering Option

-Beginning in July 2013, until October 15, 2013, CMS will offer a second self-nomination/registration period for groups of 100 or more eligible professionals who did not self-nominate during the December 1-January 31 period, or who want to change how they will report 2013 quality data.
-If the selection is CMA-calculated administrative claims-based reporting, registration must occur during the July-October sign-up period.
-From July through October 15, the self-nomination process will allow groups of 100 or more eligible providers to voluntarily choose to participate in quality tiering under the value modifier.
-Quality tiering will determine if group performance is statistically better, the same, or worse than the national mean.
-Quality tiering could result in a positive or negative 2015 payment adjustment for a relatively small number of groups with cost and quality performance indicators that vary substantially from the mean.
-The majority of groups would have no adjustment as a result of choosing quality tiering—only the outliers.
+Medical group practices with 100 or more eligible providers can voluntarily choose to participate in quality tiering under the value modifier.
+Quality tiering will determine if a group’s performance is statistically better, the same, or worse than the national mean.
+Quality tiering could result in a positive or negative 2015 payment adjustment.
 The 2012 QRURs, containing 2011 data on the groups cost and quality, will help groups decide if they want to choose quality tiering as part of their 2013 value modifier.